• Free Standard Delivery Over £45

 Your doctor can diagnose oral thrush by:

-• ✅ Asking about the history of your symptoms
+• Asking about the history of your symptoms

-• ✅ Examining your mouth for lesions
+• Examining your mouth for lesions

-• ✅ Examining mouth scraping under a microscope
+• Examining mouth scraping under a microscope

-• ✅ Talking X-rays of your esophagus
+• Talking X-rays of your oesophagus

-After these procedures or confirming the diagnosis of oral thrush, your doctor may ask you to get blood tests to evaluate the underlying condition that is causing the oral thrush
+After these procedures or confirming the diagnosis of oral thrush, your doctor may ask you to get blood tests to evaluate the underlying condition that is causing the oral thrush.

-Best oral thrush treatment in UK
+Best oral thrush treatment in the UK

-The goal of oral thrush treatment is to stop the growth of fungus.
+The goal of oral thrush treatment is to stop the growth of the fungus.
 Oral thrush is easy to treat in adults and healthy children.
-It becomes harder to treat in people with a weak immune system.
+It becomes harder to treat people with a weak immune system.
 Its treatment options include:

 Treatment for oral thrush in adults